rightjs/rightjs-docs/docs/en/docs/dom/event.md

 # Event

-To provide an ability of working with the DOM-events in a cross-browser way, RightJS as many other JavaScript frameworks provides some extensions for the events system.
+To provide the ability of working with DOM events in a cross-browser way, RightJS like many other JavaScript frameworks provides some extensions to the events system.

 If you attach your event listeners via the RightJS interfaces, then all the